 49. I miss you.

 50. I am including your fast recovery in my prayers.

 51. You get better every day.

 52. I know you are strong, and you can beat this one.

 53. I love you dearly.

 54. Get stronger and be as awesome as before.

-If one of your students gets sick, you should take time to send your uplifting messages via call, video call, or send get-well cards.
-Again, it’s more inspiring if you write it by yourself and make the thoughts more personal.
+If one of your students gets sick, you should take time to send your uplifting messages via phone, video call, or get-well cards.
+Again, it’s more inspiring if you write it yourself and make the thoughts more personal.

 55. We all miss you here in school.